tbkfi/www/content/st-public/post/planning-cellular-deployment/index.md

 ### Modem

-I chose Teltonika's RUTX50 as the best candidate for the following features: OpenWRT, Rugged chassis, SMA connectivity, and GPS.
+I chose Teltonika's RUTX50 as the best candidate for the following features: OpenWRT, Quectel modem, Rugged chassis, SMA ports (w/o modding), and GPS.
 Regrettably it doesn't have eSIM support, but my management plans don't require them anyhow.

 So what about the price?
 I didn't want to pay over 400€ for the modem, but the MSRP for RUTX50 is between 500-600€.
 Ah, well.
 I happened to snag one very lightly (looks new to me) used for 350€ plus shipping locally.
 So with that, I didn't blow my budget either and managed to get the device I preferred with excellent external connectivity.